StackMCP

 Connection to MCP Stacks

-There's a clean separation between the two sides of MCP in ecommerce.
+There is a clean separation between the two sides of MCP in ecommerce.

+WebMCP exposes the finished store to shoppers -- or rather, to AI agents shopping on behalf of users.
 Both sides use the same protocol family.
 Both define tools with names, descriptions, and JSON schemas.
-The mental model transfers directly.
-If you're already comfortable building with MCP servers in your editor, you already understand how to design WebMCP tools for your storefront.
+If you are comfortable building with MCP servers in your editor, you already understand how to design WebMCP tools.
+See From MCP to WebMCP for the full picture of how these protocols connect.

 Related Stacks